Welcome to the Angry Joe Show Army!

 BlackOpsElf liked a post in a topic by Legolas_Katarn in AJSA Code of Conduct

-The AJSA Community was created as a way to organize and bring together both fans of Joe and those who are looking for a community where they can play and talk about games.
+The AJSA Community was created as a way to organize and bring together both fans of Joe and those who are looking for a community.
 We want this community to be a friendly and welcoming place for anyone who wants to play and talk about games, ideally in a positive and/or constructive way.
 It is not a problem if you do not watch Joe's content, we will still be happy to have you as a member.
-Currently, the AJSA consists of this website, the AJSA Discord, Youtube channel, Twitter, Twitch channel, official clans and groups in a variety of PC games, and our active PS4 and Xbox One communities.
+Currently, the AJSA consists of this website, the AJSA Discord, Youtube channel, Twitter, Subreddit, Twitch channel, official clans and groups in a variety of PC games, and our active PS4 and Xbox One communities.

 If you have just joined, after reading the Code of Conduct check the New Member's Guide to see how to get involved with the community.

 In order to stay a member you must abide by the following rules, which will apply in all the previously mentioned areas, and anywhere you are representing the AJSA.
 Members will be expected to maintain a mature and respectful attitude as your behavior fosters our reputation.